danrobinson/tracestack/README.md

 # Tracestack
-Instantly search your Python error messages on the web
+Instantly search your Python error messages on the web.

 ## Features